Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 This guide describes how to create a blockchain network with two Chain Cores in the consensus group, one core acting as the block generator, and the other acting as a block signer.
 A block must contain signatures from both parties for the block to be considered valid.

-Configuring the two cores requires use of [corectl](corectl.md), a command-line configuration tool distributed with Chain Core Developer Edition.
+Configuring the two cores requires use of [corectl](../reference/corectl.md), a command-line configuration tool distributed with Chain Core Developer Edition.

 ### Signer

-The block signing party should start with a running, *unconfigured* instance of Chain Core.
-Full configuration will be completed *after* the block generator is configured, but the block generator must first receive the block signer's public key and access credentials.
+The block signer should start with a running, *unconfigured* instance of Chain Core.
+We can still use the unconfigured core to generate MockHSM keys and access credentials.

+Full configuration of this core will be completed *after* the block generator is configured, but the block generator must first receive the block signer's public key and access credentials.

 #### Create a block signing key

-The following command generates a new public/private keypair in the block signer's MockHSM:
+Use the [create-block-keypair](../reference/corectl.md#create-block-keypair) command to generate a new public/private keypair in the block signer's MockHSM:

 ```
 corectl create-block-keypair